ahandsel/useful-ai-prompts/md-cleanup.prompt.md

 ---
-mode: 'agent'
+mode: agent
 model: GPT-5 mini
-tools: ['changes', 'fetch', 'searchResults', 'editFiles', 'search', 'websearch']
+tools:
+  - changes
+  - fetch
+  - search
+  - edit
+  - search
-description: 'Clean up broken Markdown formatting without changing any words.'
+description: Clean up broken Markdown formatting without changing any words.
 ---

 # Clean Up Broken Markdown Formatting

 Please clean up the following Markdown file according to the instructions below.

 ## Task

 You are given a Markdown file with broken formatting.
 Your goal is to clean it **without adding or changing any words**.
 Only adjust structure and spacing to restore valid Markdown formatting.

 ### Instructions

 1. Review the entire Markdown content provided.
 2. Understand the intended structure and formatting.
 3. Go through the content line by line.